top of page

 Small Population Size

-• With such a limited number of individuals scattered across isolated habitats, the species is at constant risk from inbreeding, disease outbreaks, and natural disasters.
-A single storm or forest fire could wipe out entire local populations.
+• With such a limited number of individuals scattered across isolated habitats, the species is at constant risk from inbreeding, disease outbreaks, natural disasters, and extreme weather events exacerbated by climate change.
+Droughts have caused up to 60% nest fatality in some years.

 The convergence of these threats makes the Katala one of the most critically endangered birds in Southeast Asia.
 But with focused conservation and community support, there is still time to change its fate.